Lemmingly/MediaHotkeys/README.md

 The current hotkeys are

+Previous:           Win+F6
+Next:               Win+F7
 Pause/Play:         Win+F8
 Mute:               Win+F9
 Vol Down:           Win+F10
 Vol Up:             Win+F11
 Exit/End Script:    Win+Esc

 If you don't have FnLock on, make sure you also hold Fn.

 The Pause might only work on some things - Firefox isn't letting it work in YouTube.
 I think there are browser settings about allowing hardware media controls.

+---

+**Customization**

+I intend to add an easy way to change the hotkeys.
+In the meantime, you can do this yourself.
+Edit the .au3 file (with any text editor), and change the key in the HotKeySet functions.
+(There are instructions in the script.)
+Refer to the AutoIt documentation for help.